 The truth is less mysterious.
 As the stone placed by the layby explains, the effect is the result of an optical illusion.
 The inland end of this stretch of road is actually 17 feet higher than the coastal end, giving an overall gradient of 1 in 86.
 Yet because of the way the surrounding landscape slopes, the road appears to incline the opposite way, from its coastal end down to its inland end.

 The illusion is a powerful one, and the resulting effect is very weird, even when you know its cause.
 Unusually, it is possible to capture the illusion in a photograph.
-The header image is taken with the photographer's back to the sea, looking towards the inland end of Electric Brae, its coastal end.
+The header image is taken with the photographer's back to the sea, looking towards the inland end of Electric Brae, from its coastal end.
 The image is therefore looking slightly uphill along the road, and if the vehicle in the picture had its handbrake released, it would roll towards the photographer.
 Yet even in the photograph, the slopes of the nearby field and more distant hillside make it appear as if the camera is actually pointing downhill and that if the car's handbrake was released it ought to roll away from the photographer.

 Visitor InformationView Location on Map